jhuckaby/class-plus/README.md

 # Overview

-`pixl-class` is a simple class builder utility, which adds support for specifying class member variables as well as mix-ins.
+`class-plus` is a simple class builder utility, which adds support for specifying class member variables as well as mix-ins.
 It does this by providing a custom API that augments an ES2015 class with custom features.

 ## Why